Mouse Nuts Mattered To Tesla's Q3 Profitability

 4. Tesla Energy is a net loser.

-Tesla's "Service and Other" revenue increased in Q3 2016 relative to Q1 2015 due primarily to $21.9 million in Tesla Energy sales.
+The company's "Service and Other" revenue increased in Q3 2016 relative to Q1 2015, due primarily to $21.9 million in Tesla Energy sales.
 So, we have our revenue side number.

 Alas, the cost of that revenue also increased during that same period.
-Per Tesla, the increase was primarily due to an increase of $23.3 million of energy related cost of sale.
+Per Tesla, the increase was primarily due to an increase of $23.3 million of energy-related cost of sale.

 There were few, if any, Tesla Energy sales in Q3 2015.
 So, Tesla Energy would appear to have achieved a gross margin of -6.4% in Q3 2016.